Privacy Policy — Fast Tracking Anaesthetic Billing Services

 We take reasonable steps to ensure the information we hold is accurate, complete, up to date, and relevant.
 If you believe information is incorrect, please contact us and we will address it.

-We take reasonable steps to protect information from misuse, interference, loss, and unauthorised access, modification, or disclosure.
-These steps include governance, staff training, access controls, and appropriate ICT and security measures.
+We take reasonable technical and organisational steps to protect information from misuse, interference, loss, and unauthorised access, modification, or disclosure.
+These steps include access controls and limiting access to those who need it, multi-factor authentication on key accounts, device and disk encryption, secure storage of credentials, staff confidentiality and privacy practices, and appropriate ICT and security measures.

 15) Access to and correction of information